Body corporate rental properties

 Pets

 Tenants who rent a property in a body corporate are subject to any by-laws around keeping pets (excluding working dogs).
-Tenants may need to obtain body corporate committee approval to keep a pet, in addition to approval from the property manager/owner.
+Bodies corporate are not allowed to make by-laws banning pets in community title schemes.
+However, tenants may need to obtain body corporate committee approval to keep a pet, in addition to approval from the property manager/owner.

 Disputes